ludiazv/octocitrico/README.md

 - Orange Pi Zero 256 Mb (not recommended due to low memory)
 - Orange Pi Zero 512 Mb
 - Orange Pi PC
+- Orange Pi PC+
+- Rock64
+- Banana PI M2 Zero

 WIP:

 - Orange Pi One
-- Rock64
-- Orange Pi PC+
+- Orange Pi Lite
-- Banana PI M2 Zero

 ## Contributing
 If you like this project and you want support it please consider: